New York Digital Assets Estate Planning

 Ask counsel to match the clause to New York law and the user's privacy choices.

-EPTL 13-A-3.2 covers other digital assets and a catalogue of electronic communications.
-Unless the user prohibited disclosure or the court directs otherwise, a custodian discloses those items when the fiduciary supplies the required request, death certificate, letters or court order, and any extra account proof the custodian requests.
+Other digital assets and the catalogue (EPTL 13-A-3.2).
+For non-message digital assets and the catalogue of electronic communications (the record of who the user communicated with, not the message body), a custodian discloses unless the user prohibited it or the court directs otherwise, once the fiduciary supplies the written request, death certificate, letters or other proof of authority, and any account proof the custodian requests.

 Fiduciary Duties Still Apply